9 Best Forex Brokers in Australia for 2025

 You rely heavily on educational content, especially videos, and appreciate features like progress tracking for learning.
 Also, if you prioritize seamless sync between web and mobile versions for indicators, the limitations of CMC Markets in this regard might be a deterrent.

-CMC Markets distinguishes itself as a low-cost leader.
-It offers consistently low trading costs, enabling its users to maximise their returns.
-Its active trader program, Price Plus Scheme, offers discounts on trading costs calculated based on the markets you trade and your overall monthly volumes.
+CMC Markets is a leader in low trading costs.
+Its active trader program, Price Plus Scheme, offers discounts on trading costs based on the markets you trade and your overall monthly volumes.
+You also get comprehensive market research, advanced tools, and educational content.
+However, it does not have a progress tracker or quizzes, and its video content output has diminished.

 Pros